- Location: Jaisinghpura, Ujjain, Madhya Pradesh 456006.

 - In the lowest middle and uppermost parts are respectively installed the Lingams of Mahakaleshwara, Omkareshwara, and Nagchandresvara.

-- The pilgrims or the visitors can just have the look of Nagchandresvara on the festival of Naga Panchami.
+- The pilgrims or the visitors can just have a look at Nagchandresvara at the festival of Naga Panchami.

-- On the west side of Kunda, there is the road which will lead you to the Garbhargraha.
+- On the west side of Kunda, there is the road that will lead you to the Garbhargraha.

 - You can take the true blessings of Vraddha Mahakaleshwar, Anadi Kalpeshwara, and Saptarshis over here.

 - The Lingam of the Mahakaleshwara is a colossus.

 - The silver-plated Nag Jaldhari is situated above the Lingam and the silver-plated covering on the roofs gives it a different yet wonderful appearance.